Caste Social Stratification System in India and Their Involvement in the Genetic Diseases

 Abstract

 The caste system of India is maybe the oldest social stratification system all over the world; it entails a complex ordering of social groups based on ritual purity.
 When we make an assessment of genetic disorders in India, emerge a number of factors, many of which are unique to the subcontinent: the multiethnic, population Stratification by tribes and castes, the vast land area and the variety of climates and environments factors provide the ability to collect a large amount of basic data that could be used to solve important problems ecogenetics.
+Due to the genetic diversity of India, and inbreeding is widespread among the various existing breeds, the frequency of many genetic diseases is high, sometimes it is limited to a particular caste or ethnic group.

 Downloads